 Bauman Family Story

-As the farm grew so did their family.
-They end up with 4 kids Brian, Amie, Cari & Sarah and all help on the farm, in recent years they have also added 3 grandkids Austin, Allison, & Hailey.”
-Their son Brian and son-in-law Jeremiah both joined the business with an interest in horticulture.
-They expanded the nursery selection and include container plants and nursery stock.
+Their son Brian, after completing his accounting degree, joined the business with an interest in horticulture.
+They expanded the nursery selection and included container plants and nursery stock.
 Rick built more greenhouses.
-Their daughter Sarah had a passion for technology and photography.
-Rick add a Point of Sale System and added on to their display gardens for more photo opportunities.
+Daughter Sarah had a passion for technology and photography.
+Rick added a Point of Sale System and added on to their display gardens for more photo opportunities.

 To celebrate the harvest, October started out in 1987 as a month for their 4 kids to bring their classmates out to pick a pumpkin and play in a small maze made from left over straw.
 It now has become a full month of tours for over 8,000 school children during the week and family fun on weekends.
 All-in-all, over 100,000 people will visit Bauman’s Farm & Garden over a 6 week period each fall!
 To accommodate this growth, Rick expanded his building to ziplines, larger hay mazes, pedal carts, and hay castles.
 Some family members say he spent more time “testing” the entertainment than building it.
 Nevertheless, Great Grandmother Elizabeth would have approved.
 Her original farm included watermelons planted between the corn field just for fun, a community swimming hole complete with beach sand along the Pudding River, and a picnic area in a shady grove for family gatherings.

 The family hasn’t changed much in the last 100+ years.
 Oh, they’ve gotten much larger and much more diverse.
 But they still work hard.
 They still gather for special occasions.
 And they still love a good time!